glowkeeper/P3D/docs/labs/week4Session1.md

 }
 ```

-Drag the _Grower_ script onto the _Flower_ parent in the hierarchy.
+Drag the _Grower_ script onto the _Lowpoly Flower_ in the hierarchy.
 Set the _Player_ field to "Player", the _Hibernate_ field to "Hibernate" and the _Grow_ field to "Grow".
-Ensure your _FPSController_ has the "Player" tag set.
-Finally, add a _Box Collider_ to the _Flower GameObject_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.
+Ensure your _PlayerCapsule_ (FPSController) has the "Player" tag set.
+Finally, add a _Box Collider_ to the _Lowpoly Flower_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.

 ![](./images/boxCollider.png)

 _Figure 3: Box collider_

+When you press _Play_, you may get the error, _InvalidOperationException: You are trying to read Input using the UnityEngine.Input class, but you have switched active Input handling to Input System package in Player Settings._ That is because you switched to Unity's new _Input System_ when you imported the [Starter Assets - First Person Character Controller](https://assetstore.unity.com/packages/essentials/starter-assets-first-person-character-controller-196525).
+To fix that, go to _Edit_, _Project Settings_, _Player_ and switch _Active Input Handling_ to _Both_.

-Press _Play_.
-Now, when you walk near the flower and press _G_ on your keypad, your flower will grow and bloom, as in Figure 4.
+_Play_ should work properly now, so when you walk near the flower and press _G_ on your keypad, your flower will grow and bloom, as in Figure 4.
 And when you walk away, it will wither away, inconsolable because you've left.

 ![](./images/flowerInBloom.png)